memgraph/cugraph-guide/README.md

 TODO(gitbuda): How to install proper version of Cuda (cuGraph requires 11+).
 TODO(gitbuda): Some notes on how to install/compile cuGraph.

+Keep versiong of both conda cugraph and cudatoolkit aligned between .py and .so modules because they all use one Cuda library.
+E.g. if Cuda 11.5 is used to compile .so file, install the same version inside conda environment.

 ## Graph Representations

 ### https://people.sc.fsu.edu/~jburkardt/data/mm/mm.html